jackkraus/ugittobekiddingme/README.md

 	-
 - Using that grid (arrays or vectors), we can start making a clustering algorithm
   	- I: Grid of (array) points
-  	- O: something clustered set of points
+  	- O: something clustered set of points (CSV)

 - Visualize it with matplotlib or some other tool
 	- I: clustered points
    	- O: plots/pdf